 You obviously want to consider the interest rate, though this shouldn’t be the only determining factor.
 For example, if a $100,000 loan has repayment terms of five years, a difference of two percentage points really doesn’t matter that much in the grand scheme of things.
 It would, however, matter if the loan were for $1 million spread out over 20 years.
 Be smart about comparing interest rates, and give more weight to it when terms are higher.

-"It is important to ask what types of fees are associated with the application," Business News Daily advises.
-"Some lenders charge an application fee, while others charge fees for items tied into the application, such as the cost to run your credit report or get your collateral appraised."
+Are you aware that some lenders actually require you to pay to apply, while others don’t?
+Ask if any fees are associated with the application.
+Some lenders charge an application fee, while others charge fees for items tied into the application, such as the cost to run your credit report or get your collateral appraised.

 You may feel like time isn’t on your side, but it’s OK to take things slowly.
 The absolute worst thing you can do is rush into this.
 Prematurely selecting a loan, only to figure out later that you chose the wrong one, can be devastating to your business.
 Be patient and carefully evaluate all of your options as you navigate the process.

 Don’t feel rushed or pushed into a loan product.
 It pays to take your time and do your research to find the best business loan for your business.
 Compare lenders and read reviews before selecting the loan that is right for your unique situation.

 Business loans come in a variety of types, with varying repayment terms and fees.
 When shopping for a loan, it’s always important to look at the annual percentage rate (APR).
 This tells you the total cost of the loan, including interest and fees.
 But that’s not the only thing you should consider when selecting a small business loan.
 Here are some other important factors to keep in mind.